Otterbein University: Athletics

+They sponsor a total of 12 varsity sports, including baseball, basketball, cross country, football, golf, lacrosse, soccer, softball, tennis, track and field, volleyball, and wrestling.

 Greek life

-Otterbein's history of social Greek organizations dates back to 1908, when members of the debate society started Pi Beta Sigma Fraternity, with Sigma Alpha Tau Sorority being founded in 1910.
+Otterbein's history of social Greek organizations dates back to 1908, when members of the debate society started Pi Beta Sigma fraternity, with Sigma Alpha Tau sorority being founded in 1910.
 12 of the 14 Greek chapters on campus are local, meaning they were founded and exist only at Otterbein.
 There are six sororities and eight fraternities at Otterbein; all six sororities are local, while six fraternities are local and two are national.
 Within their Greek Life they have two of the oldest independent chapters in the United States, Pi Beta Sigma and Pi Kappa Phi (not connected to the national Pi Kappa Phi).